Gukkon/salon_wholesale/README.md

     'your_arn_here',
     'your_arn_here/*'
 ]
-18. Click 'Review Policy', and give it a name and description, e.g name: second-hand-shelf-policy, description: Access to S3 bucket for Second Hand Shelf static files
+18. Click 'Review Policy', and give it a name and description
 19. Click 'Create Policy'
 20. Navigate back to the 'User Groups' page and click on the group you created
 21. Click 'Attach Policy', search for the policy you just created and select it, then click 'Attach Policy'
 22. Finally navigate to the 'Users' page and click 'Add User'
-23. Create a user named 'your-site-name-staticfiles-user', my username was 'second-hand-shelf-staticfiles-user', click 'Next' then select the group we created earlier and click 'Next' again and 'Create User' to add your user to this group
+23. Create a user named 'your-site-name-staticfiles-user', click 'Next' then select the group we created earlier and click 'Next' again and 'Create User' to add your user to this group
 24. In the Identity and Access Management tab click on Users, and click on the username of the user you just created
 25. Click the 'security credentials' tab, scroll down to 'access keys' and click 'create access key'
 26. On the 'Access key best practices & alternatives' page click 'Other' as our use case, follow this process to the end and click the 'download .csv' button